tjohnman/Obsession/README.md

 Getting updates
 ---------------
+The client will connect to the Internet and check for updates on launch.
+If there is a new update you will be prompted and sent here if desired.
 Normally you want to get the [executable file](http://www.sumamimasen.com/obsession/Obsession.exe) and copy it over the older version.
 Should a version require a redownload of the directory structure a special notice will be posted here.

 What works
 ----------